-The Science curriculum at Townsville Grammar School is undergoing change as we prepare to move to the new ATAR system in Senior studies.
-Several elements of the course outline will be altered to suit the new curriculum and changes will continue to be made throughout the course over the next few years.
-The three main strands that currently guide the curriculum are: Science Understanding, Science as a Human Endeavour and Science Enquiry Skills.
-Within the Science Understanding strand there are four substrands: Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.
-The major emphasis will continue to be on practical and enquiry skills.
+The Science curriculum at Townsville Grammar School has undergone changes in the middle school to prepare students for the new Senior studies curriculum.
+Several elements of the course have been altered and changes will continue to be made over the next few years as these pieces develop.
+The three main strands that currently guide the curriculum are: Science Understanding, Science as a Human Endeavour and Science Inquiry Skills.
+Within the Science Understanding strand there are four sub-strands: Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.
+The major emphasis will continue to be on practical and inquiry skills.

-Year 7 Year 8 Year 9 Welcome to Science in the Introduction to Science Scientific Research laboratory Student experiment Light and Electricity Separating Mixtures investigation Human Body (Reproduction Simple Machines Microscopes and cells and Immunology) Everyday Forces Human Body (Heart and Fundamental Chemistry Food Chains and Webs Lungs) Earth Systems Classification of Animals Rock Hunting • Ecosystems Planet Earth Atomic Structure and States of Matter Energy
+Year 7 Year 8 Year 9 Welcome to Science in the laboratory Introduction to Science Student experiment Scientific Research Light and Electricity laboratoryEveryday Forces and Simple Machines Student experiment investigationMicroscopes and cells Light and ElectricityHuman Body (Reproduction and Immunology) Classification and Human Body (Heart and Fundamental Chemistry Ecosystems (Food Chains and Webs) Lungs) Rock Hunting Earth SystemsEcosystems Separating MixturesPlanet Earth Atomic Structure and States of Matter • Energy